speaking-in-code/foosball-payouts/README.md

 # Payouts

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.4.
+Project was created with Angular 7 and then upgraded to Angular 19.

 ## Development server